Tekisasu-JohnK/Tekisasu-Graphics/docs/ase-file-specs.md

             RECT
           + If type==0x0011 (vector)
             DWORD     Number of elements
+            WORD      Element's type.
+            + If Element's type == 0 (all elements are not of the same type) For each element:
                 WORD      Element's type
+                BYTE[]    Element's value.
+Structure depends on the element's type
+            + Else (all elements are of the same type) For each element:
-            BYTE[]    As many values as the number of elements indicates Structure depends on the element's type
+                BYTE[]    Element's value.
+Structure depends on the element's type
           + If type==0x0012 (nested properties map)
             DWORD     Number of properties
             BYTE[]    Nested properties data
                       Structure is the same as indicated in this loop
+          + If type==0x0013
+            UUID

 ### Slice Chunk (0x2022)